akritiko/bulk_qr_generator/README.md

-# Bulk QR Code Generator
+# QR Code Generator with Icons and GUI

-This Python script generates QR codes from URLs listed in a CSV file and overlays custom icons at the center of each QR code.
-The resulting QR codes are saved as high-resolution PNG files.
+This Python project allows users to generate QR codes with an optional feature to embed custom icons at the center.
+The project supports two modes:
+1. **Batch Mode**: Generate multiple QR codes by processing a CSV file.
+2. **Single QR Mode**: Generate a single QR code interactively, either via console or using the graphical user interface (GUI).

+The GUI provides an intuitive interface for both modes, making the tool accessible to users of all technical levels.

+---

 ## Features

-- Generates QR codes from URLs with customizable filenames.
+- **Batch Mode**: Generate multiple QR codes by reading data from a CSV file.
+- **Single QR Mode**: Create a single QR code interactively via console inputs or the GUI.
+- Graphical User Interface (GUI) for easy input and operation.
 - Allows overlaying an icon image at the center of the QR code.
 - Supports high-resolution QR codes (3000x3000 pixels).
-- Maintains transparency of the icon and ensures the QR code remains scannable.
+- Automatically organizes QR codes in an output folder.

 ---